White-winged warbler

-The white-winged warbler (Xenoligea montana), also called the white-winged ground-warbler, is a Vulnerable species of bird of the family Phaenicophilidae, the Hispaniolan tanagers.
+The white-winged warbler (Xenoligea montana), also called the white-winged ground-warbler or Hispaniolan highland-tanager, is a Vulnerable species of bird of the family Phaenicophilidae, the Hispaniolan tanagers.
 It is endemic to the island of Hispaniola which is shared by Haiti and the Dominican Republic.

 Taxonomy and systematics

 The white-winged warbler is the only member of genus Xenoligea.
 It was originally named Microligea montana, sharing that genus with the green-tailed warbler (M. palustris), but was later recognized in its own genus.
 Those two species were originally placed in the New World wood warbler family Parulidae, but taxonomists were unsure they belonged there.
 DNA evidence published in the early 2010s showed they were not related to other wood warblers and in 2017, they were moved to the newly created family Phaenicophilidae.
 The two species in the genus Phaenicophilus were also moved there from the "true" tanager family Thraupidae.

 The white-winged warbler is monotypic, with no subspecies recognized.